DarkMatterCore/nxdumptool/host/README.md

 |  0x0C  | 0x04 | `uint8_t[4]` | Reserved.                                                           |

 This is the first USB command issued by nxdumptool upon connection to a USB host device.
 If it succeeds, further USB commands may be sent.

+#### EndSession

+Yields no command block.
+Expects a status response, just like the rest of the commands.

+This command is only issued while exiting nxdumptool, as long as the target console is connected to a host device and a USB session has been successfully established.

 #### SendFileProperties